kaedroho/wagtailsearch/docs/backends.md

 -   Sign up for an account at `Bonsai`
 -   Use your Bonsai dashboard to create a Cluster.
--   Configure `URLS` in the Elasticsearch entry in `WAGTAILSEARCH_BACKENDS` using the Cluster URL from your Bonsai dashboard
+-   Configure `URLS` in the Elasticsearch entry in `MODELSEARCH_BACKENDS` using the Cluster URL from your Bonsai dashboard
 -   Run `./manage.py update_index`

 (opensearch)=